-Fast forward to the Industrial Revolution and the middle class coming in their own in the mid 1800s, and dogs were sharing life with people rather than simply working for them.
+Fast forward to the Industrial Revolution and the middle class coming into their own in the mid-1800s, and dogs were sharing life with people rather than simply working for them.
 A wise businessman named James Spratt developed the first commercially prepared pet food in England around 1860.
 He got the idea after seeing dogs being fed leftover biscuits from a ship.
-He concocted the very first dog biscuit using beef blood, beefroot, wheat meals, and vegetables.
+He concocted the very first dog biscuit using beef blood, beetroot, wheat meals, and vegetables.
 United States production of dog food began around 1890 when a British company took over Spratt’s formula.

 Ken-L-Ration was the very first canned dog food to emerge in 1922 using, you guessed it, horsemeat.
 Meat was really expensive back during the Great Depression.
 People were hungry, so feeding dogs a quality diet wasn’t high on the priority list.
 Even prior to that, dogs were given whatever their owners could muster up: everything from dangerous onions to potatoes or cabbage, bone knuckles and bread crusts.

-So where did kibble come from?
+So, where did kibble come from?
 Would it surprise you to learn that in the early 1950s, the Ralston Purina Company began experimenting with different dog kibble formulas from cereal extruders?!
-The very same Pet Food Institute came up with a clever campaign in 1964 telling dog owners that this hard crunchy stuff was what your dog needed to eat.
+The very same Pet Food Institute came up with a clever campaign in 1964 telling dog owners that this hard, crunchy stuff was what their dog needed to eat.
 Kibble began with and continues with advertising and marketing campaigns.
 You could have knocked me over with a dog biscuit when I read that.

 We love this fact-based video from pet nutritional guru, Rodney Habib: